unicef/publicgoods-toolkit/policy.md

 Technology (NIST) (see [Appendix: Resources and Tools](appendix-resources-tools.md#appendix-resources-and-tools) ), as well as different models for calculating probability in risk.
-They can be as simple as a rating system from "not likely" to "expected," as the UNDP's guidance note ["Managing Risks Across UNDP Programming and Operations"](https://info.undp.org/sites/ERM/Shared%20Documents/UNDP%20ERM%20Guide_Sept2019.pdf)
+They can be as simple as a rating system from "not likely" to "expected", as the UNDP's guidance note ["Managing Risks Across UNDP Programming and Operations"](https://info.undp.org/sites/ERM/Shared%20Documents/UNDP%20ERM%20Guide_Sept2019.pdf)